jurchiks/simpleframe/README.md

 ## Testing

+You can use the built-in PHP server to run the code.
+Just execute `php -S localhost:8000` in the `/public` directory and open `http://localhost:8000` in your browser.
+It works with pretty URLs, no need to prefix `/index.php` to your routes.

-You can test almost any page (the exception being file uploads) by opening a terminal, going to the `/public` directory, and executing `php index.php METHOD ROUTE[ DATA]`, e.g. `php index.php get /` or `php index.php post /abc foo=bar&bar[0]=baz`.
+You can test almost any page (the exception being file uploads) in the terminal by going to the `/public` directory and executing
+`php index.php METHOD ROUTE[ DATA]`, e.g. `php index.php get /`
+or `php index.php post /abc foo=bar&bar[0]=baz`.
+Redirects obviously won't work, and absolute URLs generated via the framework's router will be invalid, but aside from that, everything else will work the same.

-At the time of writing this, the framework only relies on two $_SERVER variables, namely `REQUEST_METHOD` and `REQUEST_URI`, both of which are easy to simulate in a terminal.
+At the time of writing this, the framework only relies on three $_SERVER variables, namely `REQUEST_METHOD`, `REQUEST_URI` and `HTTP_REFERER`.
+Absolute route generation will also use `HTTPS` and `HTTP_HOST` variables.

 Alternatively, you can run custom console commands via `php index.php command[ arguments]`.